dmarnerides/pydlt/docs/source/quickstart/images.rst

 ``make_grid``
 ~~~~~~~~~~~~~

-Use :func:`dlt.util.make_grid` to create grids.
+:func:`dlt.util.make_grid` can be used to create grids.
 It can accept mixed lists of
 Arrays, Tensors and Variables, as well as different sized images (as long as
 they have the same view).